 Tips for visiting Tbilisi during the holidays

 - Closures: As mentioned, January 1, 2 and 7 are public holidays in Georgia so banks, government offices and some businesses will be closed on these days.
 There will always be some shops, pharmacies and restaurants open.
+Some smaller family businesses close completely for the first week of January.

 - Public transport: The metro and buses normally have extended hours on December 31 and January 6.
 In 2021/22, public transport (including the Rike Park Ropeway) operated from 11pm until 3am and was free of charge.